raquelxmoss/recipes/my-own-recipes/brownies.md

 - ½ cup (packed) dark brown sugar
 - 1 tablespoon vanilla extract

+## Equipment

+- Baking pan, 20cm
+- Foil
+- A bowl for the dry ingredients
+- Large bowl over a double boiler for the chocolate and butter.
+This is where everything will end up.
+- A bowl for the eggs and sugars
+- Whisk
+- Spatula

 ## Method

 Preheat oven to 200°.
 Line a 20cm baking pan, preferably metal, with foil, pressing firmly into corners and smoothing creases.
 Lightly coat with nonstick spray; set aside.